 About Our Campus

 The Johns Hopkins Medical Campus is located in East Baltimore, a few minutes from downtown Baltimore and the Inner Harbor.
-The centerpiece of the campus is the world-renowned teaching hospital, The Johns Hopkins Hospital, ranked America’s #1 hospital for 21 years in a row by U.S. News & World Report.
+The centerpiece of the campus is the world-renowned teaching hospital, The Johns Hopkins Hospital, the only hospital in history to be ranked number one for 22 years from U.S. News & World Report.
 In addition to the hospital complex and the School of Medicine, the East Baltimore Campus is home to the School of Nursing, the Bloomberg School of Public Health and a large number of specialty facilities under the umbrella of the Johns Hopkins Health System.

 In the middle stages of development immediately north of the Johns Hopkins Medical Institutions is the Science + Technology Park at Johns Hopkins, a large-scale, state-of-the-art campus featuring 1.1 million square feet of office and lab space for established and emerging biomedical companies and research institutions.
 In addition to commercial space, the project includes hundreds of new homes for sale and rent, restaurants and retail, a new elementary and middle school as well as ample green space for gatherings and recreation.